cryptiddddd/arduino-washer/README.md

 CONCERN:
-machine only operates when plugged into power And my laptop?
+machine only operates when plugged into usb power

 07/06/2023 ACHIEVEMENTS
 - returns to park position on startup ONLY WHEN NEEDED, no more redundancy and scary screeching noise.